Muddy Dog FAQ

 It’s fine for dogs to take part with a muzzle.

-No, only one dog is allowed per human participant.
+No, only one dog is allowed per adult participant.

 All the obstacles are designed so that if a person or dog doesn’t want to take them on, they can walk around and move onto the next one.
 If you are concerned about your dog’s health or ability to take part in the event, we recommend you seek advice from your vet.